 The lands revaluation reserve represents the increase or decrease in the value of lands in previous years resulting from the revaluation of the lands at fair value by independent evaluator at the end of previous financial years.

-At the end of the year, the company's management decided to reclassify the lands into an investment property, the decreased in the carrying amount of the Lands from the revaluation at the end of the year has been recognised in the land valuation reserve.
+In the prior year, the company's management decided to reclassify the lands into an investment property.

 The movement of the reserve during the year were as follows: